DomGambarini/first-milestone-project/README.md

 ### Features to be included in the future:

-- Google maps to be included on the find us page for the location of Hugos Bistro
+- The location of the restaurant using Google maps on the find us page.
 - Time input on the reservation form requires JavaScript to allow booking times between 12 and 22:00 every 15 minutes.
-- Captcha to set to deter spam for both the newsletter and reservation form.
+- Captcha to deter spam for both the newsletter and reservation form.
 Javascript required.
 - To include more images of the decor, service and drinks as a carousel on the homepage.

 ## Technology

-**Language:** HTML, CSS
+- **Language:** HTML, CSS
-**Google Fonts:** Montserrat for headings and Playfair Display for content **Font Awesome:** For the social media icons in the footer **Bootstrap 5:**  Used for the grid system in aid of responsive design for the navigation bar, footer and sections in each page.
+- **Google Fonts:** Montserrat for headings and Playfair Display for content
+- **Font Awesome:** for the social media icons in the footer
+- **Bootstrap 5:**  used for the grid system in aid of responsive design for the navigation bar, footer and sections in each page.
+- **Code Anywhere:** used as a cloud code editor.
+- **GitHub:** used as a cloud based code repository.

 ### Color used

-**Headings:** Dark olive green #556B2F
+- **Headings:** Dark olive green #556B2F
-**Nav bar and footer background:** Off white #fafafa **Content:** Default color
+- **Nav bar and footer background:** Off white #fafafa
+- **Content:** black